emu-russia/breaks/BreakingNESWiki_DeepL/APU/sound.md

 Envelope is the constant fading of the signal amplitude (as applied to APU audio generators).

-Envelope is a special case of ADSR envelope, and specifically is a Decay component.
+Envelope is a special case of ADSR, and specifically is a Decay component.

 In APU it is used in square channels and noise generator.